-The simMachines Trademark Search Tool is a powerful new way to conduct complex searches of the USPTO trademark database.
+The simMachines Trademark Search Tool demonstrates a powerful new way to conduct complex searches of the USPTO trademark database.
 Traditional trademark search software require the systematic use of numerous queries in order to cover all possibly conflicting permutations of a trademark; by leveraging the simMachines Similarity Engine the Trademark Search Tool is able to search the entire USPTO database of more than 6 million trademarks for all permutations of the queried term in a single click, returning the most similar registered trademarks in a fraction of a second.
 This dramatically reduces the amount of time required to search for conflicting US trademarks and ensures that no permutation is overlooked.

 Please note that this tool is for demonstration purposes only and is not updated with recent filings.